Venture Capital Norway

-Venture Capital Exits in Finland
+Venture Capital Exits in Norway

 There are multiple ways in which a venture capital exit can happen.
 For instance, some agreements specifically state conditions for exits.
-These clauses are present to prevent losses for both the start-up and investor.
+These clauses are present to prevent losses for both the start-up and the investor.
 Usually, exits are done in ways that prevent tax leakage.
 These, however, depend on factors such as location and portfolio.
 Norway has its own set of criteria for exits as well.

 The beginning of the 2010s featured a trend of higher divestments in Norway.
 Multiple venture deals were involved in exits.
 In 2011, seventeen of these transactions involved trade buyers associated with venture sales.
 This number continued to grow in the following years.